-Fatigue is defined as mental and/or physical exhaustion, and it can be your body’s way of letting you know that you need more sleep and relaxation.
+Fatigue is a mental and/or physical exhaustion, and it can be your body’s way of letting you know that you need more sleep and relaxation.
 Fatigue during pregnancy is common, and at times, it can feel pretty debilitating.

-Many women cope by taking naps, but this may not be possible, especially for those who work and or have other children at home.
-The good news is with some lifestyle changes you can beat fatigue and make it through the day without feeling like crashing on the nearest couch.
-In this article, we answer some common questions about fatigue during pregnancy and share tips for how to beat it.
+Many women cope by taking naps, but this may not be possible in the workplace and home, caring for their families.
+The good news is with some lifestyle changes; you can beat fatigue and make it through the day without feeling like crashing on the nearest couch.
+In this article, we answer some common questions about fatigue during pregnancy and share tips for minimize it.

 Why do I have fatigue during pregnancy?

 Mild fatigue can be one of the early signs of pregnancy.
 Many women experience fatigue during the first trimester, but others may experience it throughout their entire pregnancy.